Three Golden Rules of Accounting - Overview, Types, Benefits

 • The cash flow statement helps keep track of cash generated and is used by investors to assess a business’s financial health.

-Modern rules of Accounting
+Modern Rules of Accounting

-Modern approach has become standard for classifying accounts in developed countries.
+The modern approach has become standard for classifying accounts in developed countries.
 There is also the modern approach to accounting, which classifies accounts into six different heads:

 1. Assets